2022 Massachusetts Solar Incentives & Tax CreditsSeptember 10, 2020

 The Massachusetts solar incentives and tax credits make solar energy one of the most significant (and exciting) investments you can make for yourself, your family, and your community’s future, both environmentally and financially.

-Both the federal and Massachusetts government have recognized the importance of solar power.
-They each have designed a hefty amount of solar power incentives to get solar panels onto more roofs around the state and the country.
-The goal of these incentives was to help encourage future solar growth and development.
+Both the federal and state of Massachusetts governments recognize the importance of solar power.
+As such, they have designed solar incentives to help get solar panels onto more roofs across the state and country.
+The goal of these incentives is to help encourage future solar growth and development.

-However, it’s essential to act quickly once you’ve decided to research, purchase, and install solar panels onto your home, as federal incentive percentages are declining every year.
+However, it’s essential to act quickly once you’ve decided to research, purchase, and install solar panels onto your home, as federal incentive percentages decline every year.
 There’s literally no better time in the future to invest in solar power than right now.

 What is the federal Solar Investment Tax Credit (ITC)?

 In 2006, the federal government introduced and put the Solar Investment Tax Credit (ITC) into motion with the hope of encouraging the growth and development of solar power nationwide.

 Since then, the ITC has helped the solar industry grow by more than 10,000 percent, seeing a 50% annual growth each year.
 This initiative helped create thousands of jobs and stimulated the United States economy via clean, sustainable energy.